 As can be seen, the appropriation of capacities according to indicators of the six sectors of intervention has been significant, from an average of 15% to 77% in the case of Yorito and 16% to 80% in the case of Marale.
 This had to do with the methodological scheme implemented by the technical team on the materials used in both cases characterized by being contextualized to rural areas.

-That degree of appropriate in the context of Yorito Marale and is significant as these communities reflect low levels of education and limited access to information but even in these conditions have been integrated with determination in each of the days of reflection and construction their own abilities, aspects that are reflected in the level of appropriation of the knowledge, skills and practices developed during the project development.
+That degree of appropriateness in the context of Yorito and Marale is significant as these communities reflect low levels of education and limited access to information but even in these conditions have been integrated with determination in each of the days of reflection and construction their own abilities, aspects that are reflected in the level of appropriation of the knowledge, skills and practices developed during the project development.

 Finally committed means and related costs